How To Play

 Suspended

-A suspended permanent is delayed and cannot attack or follow its normal action pattern while the delay lasts.
+Suspended permanents cannot attack or use their normal actions while the delay lasts.

 Overloaded